Sundin/kubernetes-tutorial/ingress.md

         --prune=true \
         --interval=10m

-After Flux have successfully synched the changes yo your cluster, your service is now available at http://localhost:80/swagger/index.html.
+After Flux have successfully reconciliated (synched) the changes yo your cluster, your service is now available at http://localhost:80/swagger/index.html.

 Or:

     curl -X GET "http://localhost:80/WeatherForecast" -H  "accept: text/plain"

+If you have any problems, you might need to look in to the logs from the NGINX ingress controller pod itself.
+It runs in a different _Kubernetes namespace_ so you have to use the `-n` flag like this:

+    stern -n ingress-nginx "ingress-nginx-.*"

 ## How it works